-On 15 March 2022, the Board of Directors of TIP resolved to update the procedures that regulate the management and processing of inside information, as well as the procedures to be followed for the disclosure, both inside and outside the company, of documents and information concerning TIP and its subsidiaries, with particular reference to inside information.
-These procedures include the "Procedure for the management of inside information", the "Procedure for the management of the register of persons with access to inside information", the "Code of conduct for company information disclosed to the market" and the "Code of conduct for the management, processing and disclosure of information relating to transactions involving TIP financial securities or related financial securities carried out by "Significant Persons", "Significant Shareholders" and by persons closely associated with them (the Internal Dealing Code").
+On 15 March 2022, and on 15 May 2024 (with regard to the Internal Dealing Code), the Board of Directors of TIP resolved to update the procedures that govern the management and processing of inside information, as well as the procedures to be followed for the disclosure, both inside and outside the company, of documents and information concerning

+TIP and its subsidiaries, with particular reference to inside information.
+These procedures include the "Procedure for the management of inside information", the "Procedure for the management of the register of persons with access to inside information", the "Code of conduct for company information disclosed to the market" and the "Code of conduct for the management, processing and disclosure of information relating to transactions involving TIP financial securities or related financial securities carried out by "Significant Persons" and by persons closely associated with them (the Internal Dealing Code").